Lithuanians in Belarus: Organizations and Media

-Language
+Language and Dialects

 The usage of the Lithuanian language in Belarus has declined significantly from a peak in 1959.
 Originally at 77%, the number of Lithuanian Belarusians who considered Lithuanian their native language had declined to 52% by the 1999 census, and to 31% by the 2009 census.
 The Russian language (and, to an extent, the Belarusian language) have filled the gap to replace Lithuanian, with 39% of Lithuanians speaking Russian natively and 26% speaking Belarusian natively.